 Reskilling and upskilling are increasingly important.
 And at least half (59%) of learning & development professionals rank these as a top priority in 2021.
 If your organization is not investing in training or development programs, your employees might start looking for opportunities elsewhere.

 One study found that the lack of experience amongst applicants is making their job to find the right talent challenging.
 As there is a shift in workforce from less Baby Boomers and Generation Xs to more Millennials and Generation Z employees, it shouldn’t come as a surprise that the pool of highly skilled workers is smaller.
 One way to compensate for lack of experience is developing mentoring and education programs.
 Development of soft skills can be addressed by the in-house programs.

 It would also be worth checking the requirements you have listed for the job.
 Most companies have a “perfect” candidate in mind when they write their job announcements, which results in a laundry list of requirements.
 Too many requirements can deter talented potential employees from considering the vacant position.
 Craft your vacancy announcements carefully.
 Only list items as requirements if they are essential from day one or cannot be learned along the way.

 “We spend too much time recruiting and not enough time working with the players we have.” – Alex Agase

 If the talent pool is shrinking, then it should come as no surprise that the competition for skilled employees has significantly increased.
-Implementing actions such as flexible working hours and remote working, in addition to promoting good company culture will be necessary to attract top talent.
+In a candidate’s market, it can be hard to appeal to talented individuals.

 What are your thoughts?
 Let us know!